 #3 Activity Monitor

 Many of us are aware of the Task Manager in popular OS Windows.
 It’s just easy way of finding all running applications.
 Similar to that Mac OS X comes with ‘Activity Monitor’.
 This utility of Mac OS X splits applications based on different categories on CPU usage, Process IDs and User Id on which the App has been started etc. Users can sort the application based on the categorization.
+Activity monitor will list out apps where you can find the one which is hanging and can force quit directly from there.
 Follow below steps to complete this procedure.

 1. Navigate to Applications -> Utilities -> Activity Monitor.